 Pin numbers to BRK terminals mapping is described in section 1.3.6 for Input signals and in section 1.3.7 for Outputs.
-It should be obvious, they are counted from top to bottom with common terminals (top ones in each group of

-9, with no LED by them) skipped.
+It should be obvious, they are counted from top to bottom with common terminals (top ones in each group of 9, with no LED by them) skipped.

 Most of CENTIPEDE input pins and some of outputs are permanently mapped to Mach3 signals.
 This mapping is effective ONLY if the corresponding functionality is enabled.
-Two inputs are mapped to function that can NOT be disabled so those inputs can NOT be used for anything else.
-These are $EStop\ Switch$ on $Input\ 20$ and $Probe\ Switch$ on $Input\ 19$ . $EStop\ Switch$ can NOT be configured as $not\ Negated$ ; it MUST be shorted for system to work.
+2 of inputs are mapped to functions that can NOT be disabled so those inputs can NOT be used for anything else.
+They are Probe Switch on Input 19 and EStop Switch on Input 20.
+EStop Switch can NOT be configured as not Negated; it MUST be shorted for system to work.

 Let's start with Outputs.
-There are 14 Output pins with permanent mapping.
-Strictly speaking they are NOT Mach3 signals but Motor Signals that Mach3 does not control (they are generated by the Driver according to Mach3 higher level motion commands) and they have their own configuration tab, "Motor Outputs" in Mach3 but we will be calling them "signals" for consistency.
-So there are 14 Outputs that are Motor Dir and Step signals, 2 signals per each of Mach3 axes and Dir/Step Spindle.
-Odd pins (1,3,5,7,9,11,13) are Dir Signals for X,Y,Z,A,B,C axes and Spindle, Even ones (2,4,6,8,10,12,14) are Step signals respectively (see section 1.3.7) They can NOT be remapped to any other pins if the corresponding axis or Dir/Step Spindle is enabled.
+There is 12 Output pins with permanent mapping.

+Strictly speaking they are NOT Mach3 signals but Motor Signals that Mach3 does not control (they are generated by the Driver according to Mach3 higher level motion commands) and they have their own configuration tab, "Motor Outputs" in Mach3 but we can call them "signals" for consistency.
+Ironically that separate dialog also includes "Spindle" that IS Mach3 signal and controlled by it...
+So there is 12 Outputs that are Motor Dir and Step signals, 2 signals per each of Mach3 axes.
+Odd pins (1,3,5,7,9,11) are Dir Signals for X,Y,Z,A,B,C axes, Even ones (2,4,6,8,10,12) are Step signals respectively (see section 1.3.7) They can NOT be remapped to any other pins if the corresponding axis is enabled.
 That means if you have e.g. axis Z enabled, you'll have its Dir signal on Output 5 and Step on Output 6.
 It is fixed and can NOT be changed.